 In normal circumstances, you are not entitled to a refund of fees after the census date of a unit has passed.
 However, if you are able to demonstrate that special circumstances beyond your control impacted you after the applicable census date, and caused you to withdraw late or to fail your unit, you may apply for a remission of the relevant debt and academic penalty.

 Your application will undergo an assessment, which is undertaken by a Remissions Officer acting as the delegate for the Commonwealth Department of Education Secretary for remissions and/or re-credit applications.
 The assessment will cover both the removal of the academic and financial penalty relating to the units you have specified on your application.

 Government regulations stipulate that you should receive your outcome within 60 days, however we endeavour to process applications as quickly as possible, particularly when the relevant supporting documentation has been provided.

-If you wish to apply for remission of debt you need to complete one of the forms below:
+If you wish to apply for remission of debt you need to complete the forms below: